Nato: China-Russia axis threatens Western power

 But he added: "This is not only about Germany".

 "After the end of the Cold War, we saw the US gradually reducing its military presence in Europe.
-[But] over the last few years, we have actually seen an increase in the US presence in Europe again," he said, referring to the Russia-deterrent battalions, as well as other US deployments in Poland, Romania, and Spain.
+[But] over the last few years, we have actually seen an increase in the US presence in Europe again," he said, referring to the Russia-deterrent battalions in the Baltic area, as well as other US deployments in Poland, Romania, and Spain.

-And despite the rise of China, Russia still posed a grave threat to Western security, Stoltenberg noted.
+And amid the rise of China, Russia still posed a grave menace to Western security, Stoltenberg noted.

-"We have seen a Russia being willing to use military force against neighbours," he said.
+"We have seen a Russia being willing to use military force against neighbours," he said, referring to its attack on Ukraine and, earlier, Georgia.

-"They [the Russians] are [also] deploying now a new missile called SSC-8, a missile, which can reach European cities, [and] reduces the threshold for a potential use of nuclear weapons in armed conflict," he added.
+"They [the Russians] are [also] deploying now a new missile called SSC-8, a missile which can reach European cities, [and] reduces the threshold for a potential use of nuclear weapons in armed conflict," the Nato head added.

 Meanwhile, the new China-Russia axis, which Stoltenberg warned of, was highly active on the disinformation front, he noted.

-They were both guilty of "propaganda, disinformation" to "try to divide us, to undermine trust in Nato countries," he said.
+They were both publishing "propaganda" to "try to divide us, to undermine trust in Nato countries," he said.

-"We have seen both from Russia and China attempts to, in way, blame Nato allies for the existence of the coronavirus," he added.
+"We have seen both from Russia and China attempts to, in a way, blame Nato allies for the existence of the coronavirus," he added.

-Western "open societies" and "free press" were robust enough to fight back, Stoltenberg said.
+Western "open societies" and "free press" were robust enough to resist, Stoltenberg said.

 "I believe that the truth will prevail," he said.

-But in the new "global balance", not even the US could afford to go it alone, the former Norwegian prime minister said.
+But in the new "global balance", not even the US could afford to go it alone, he added.

-"Compared to China, even the United States is not the biggest one [superpower]," he said.
+"Compared to China, even the United States is not the biggest [superpower]," any more, Stoltenberg said.

-"Soon China will have the biggest economy in the world, they are leading in investing in a lot of advanced technologies, including ... artificial intelligence, quantum computing," he noted.
+"Soon, China will have the biggest economy in the world.
+They are leading in investing in a lot of advanced technologies, including ... artificial intelligence, quantum computing," he noted.

 "It's even more important that we stand together, North America and Europe together, because we cannot manage this alone," he said.